Dashticz/dashticz/docs/blocks/graphs.rst

     - If true, lines will be drawn between points with no or null data.
 If false, points with NaN data will create a break in the line.
   * - sortDevices
     - the code automatically calculate if any devices' time data is longer than others.
 It then use that device's time data, then match all of the devices non-time data to that.
 This setting allows users to choose to enable or disable that feature (true or false)
+  * - customHeader
+    - Customized graph header.
+See below for examples.
   * - toolTipStyle
     - Display HTML graph tooltips instead of the standard ones, e.g. ``toolTipStyle: true``
   * - zoom